 In partnership with McNeese Banners, the library will host this melodic program.
 Both women trace the roots of their relationship with the ukulele, traditionally a Hawaiian instrument, through their connections to their families, their southern home states and communities, themselves, and eventually each other.

-The Sulphur Regional Branch houses a brick sculpture featuring historic figures and moments in Sulphur history that greet you upon entering the lobby.
-This location offers various-sized meeting rooms, study rooms, and public computers.
+The Sulphur Regional Branch features a brick sculpture of historic figures and moments from Sulphur's history in the lobby.
+This location also offers meeting rooms of various sizes, study rooms, and public computers.